 “I am full of questions,” shrieks Jakome, grasping the arms of his chair and jutting forward.
 He had pushed the matter from his mind.
 Reminded of his mission, his anxiety returns full force.

 “Easy, now,” coos Zagi.
 “It can’t be all that bad.”

 “I’m shaking,” moans the king.
 “Look.”
 He holds up a trembling hand.
 “I am beset, positively beset.
 An uneasiness eats at me, day and night.
 I need to clarify, for my peace of mind, a point regarding baptism.”

-“You’ve come to the right place,” says Zagi, grinning.
-The evening would be a reprise of the enjoyable discussions of their student days, explorations of points of doctrine.
+Zagi grins.
+“You’ve come to the right place.”
+The evening will be a reprise of the discussions of their student days, explorations of points of doctrine.
 He is perplexed by the simplicity of the question.
 There is no controversy about baptism, nothing to be clarified.

 “Who, precisely, is let into heaven?” demands the king.

-“Any baptized soul with a sincere belief has the possibility of attaining glory, you know that.
+“Any baptized soul with sincere belief has the possibility of attaining glory, you know that.
 Ha!”
-He is always glad for a chance to recite of bit of his verse.
-“Listen to this, just conjured, to entertain my catechism class:
+Zagi is always glad for a chance to recite of bit of his verse.
+“Listen to this.
+To entertain my catechism class: